-Our identification of extended regimes of quantum spin liquid, and in general quantum paramagnetic behavior in the S = 1/2 and S = 1 models in the presence of breathing anisotropy or J_2 coupling sets the stage for future theoretical and numerical studies aimed at identifying the precise nature of the quantum spin liquid phase, e.g., gapped or gapless spin liquid, and its associated gauge structure, SU(2), U(1), \mathbb{Z}2 , etc. One promising approach would be to carry out a fermionic projective symmetry group (PSG) classification [191-193] of the meanfield spin liquid states on the pyrochlore lattice for both symmetric [30] and chiral spin liquids [194] similar to what has been accomplished on other lattices [195-198].
-The ground-state energies of the corresponding projected variational wave functions could then be calculated from variational Monte Carlo methods [199, 200] enabling one to identify the most competitive variational ground state, which could then be improved by a subsequent application of Lanczos steps to obtain an estimate of the true ground state energy [64, 66, 92, 201, 202].
-Recently, the PFFRG method has been successfully combined with a self-consistent Fock-like mean-field scheme to calculate low-energy effective theories for emergent spinon excitations in spin-1/2 quantum spin liquids [203].
-In this approach, the two particle vertices, i.e., the effective spin interactions from PFFRG are taken as an input for the Fock equation yielding a self-consistent scheme to determine spinon band structures beyond mean-field.
-The precise form of such free spinon ansätze are dictated by a projective symmetry group (PSG) classification of quantum spin liquids [191], allowing for a systematic investigation of kinetic spinon properties.
-It would be of interest and importance to apply this scheme to the pyrochlore Heisenberg antiferromagnet, and compare the findings with those of variational Monte Carlo calculations.
-To address the issue of the nature of the elementary excitations, and in particular, to reveal the possible presence of a spinon continuum which is a manifestation of fractionalization and a hallmark of a quantum spin liquid phase, one needs a knowledge of the dynamical structure factor $S(q, \omega)$.
+Our identification of extended regimes of quantum spin liquid and, in general, quantum paramagnetic behavior in the S = 1/2 and S = 1 models in the presence of breathing anisotropy or J_2 coupling sets the stage for future theoretical and numerical studies aimed at identifying the precise nature of the quantum-spin-liquid phase, e.g., gapped or gapless spin liquid, and its associated gauge structure, SU(2), U(1), \mathbb{Z}2 , etc. One promising approach would be to carry out a fermionic projective symmetry group (PSG) classification [192-194] of the mean-field spin-liquid states on the pyrochlore lattice for both symmetric [30] and chiral spin liquids [195] similar to what has been accomplished on other lattices [196-199].
+The ground-state energies of the corresponding projected variational wave functions could then be calculated from variational Monte Carlo methods [200,201], enabling one to identify the most competitive variational ground state, which could then be improved by a subsequent application of Lanczos steps to obtain an estimate of the true ground-state energy [64,66,92,202,203].
+Recently, the PFFRG method has been successfully combined with a self-consistent Fock-like mean-field scheme to calculate low-energy effective theories for emergent spinon excitations in spin-1/2 quantum spin liquids [204].
+In this approach, the two particle vertices, i.e., the effective spin interactions from PFFRG, are taken as an input for the Fock equation yielding a self-consistent scheme to determine spinon band structures beyond mean field.
+The precise forms of such free spinon ansätze are dictated by a PSG classification of quantum spin liquids [192], allowing for a systematic investigation of kinetic spinon properties.
+It would be of interest and importance to apply this scheme to the pyrochlore Heisenberg antiferromagnet and compare the findings with those of variational Monte Carlo calculations.
+To address the issue of the nature of the elementary excitations and, in particular, to reveal the possible presence of a spinon continuum which is a manifestation of fractionalization and a hallmark of a quantum-spinliquid phase, one needs a knowledge of the dynamical structure factor $S(q, \omega)$.
 The PFFRG framework can also be formulated directly in the real frequency domain employing the Keldysh formalism, which would allow one to obtain the complete $S(q, \omega)$.
 We leave the treatment of the Keldysh formalism and its application to the pyrochlore Heisenberg antiferromagnet as an important and exciting future endeavor.